nikolayg/nikgrozev-website/_posts/blog/2014-06-08-cloudsim-and-cloudsimex-part-1.md

 Given this configuration, CustomLog will output only log entries with level higher than INFO, will print the current time, and the current CloudSim simulation time and will shut the standard CloudSim logger.
 The output will be written to the file <u>/mydesktop/log.log</u>.
-Thus if you call:
+Thus, if you call:

 ```java
 CustomLog.printf("Hello %s", "World");